hungsu/digital_garden/src/site/notes/Concepts/PKM.md

 # Personal Knowledge Management

 Personal Knowledge Management (PKM) is the skill of managing one's life knowledge, secrets, and experiences so that they can be reused,  relived, and built upon to create other work.
-A complete system of tools and techniques for managing knowledge might also be called "a PKM".
+A complete system of tools and techniques for managing knowledge might also be called a "[[Concepts/exobrain\|PKM system]]".

 We live in an age of Knowledge work rather than physical labour.
 If you are reading this, you are likely paid to type things on a keyboard, make gestures with a mouse, and speak into a webcam.
 In this age, managing large amounts of specialised information to deliver tailored information is the key to success.
 In such a system, I believe the keys to long term success are: